How to Get From Dubrovnik to Mljet

-There are 4 ways to get from Dubrovnik to Mljet.
-You can choose between the ferry, car ferry via prapratno, day trip, private transport.
-The most affordable option is by ferry, starting from $10.
-The fastest route is by ferry (1h ).
+There are four ways to travel the 80 km distance from Dubrovnik to Mljet.
+You can choose between the ferry, car ferry via Prapratno, day trip, and private.

 2h 20m